 ArcGIS Server offers complete control over your services with several security and authentication options.
 Services you publish can be restricted so they are only accessible within your secure organization or made available on the internet to users with valid authentication credentials.
 They can also be made public without authentication, as for a data clearinghouse or open-source repository.
 Services in a federated server site are secured through the portal.

 Because data is essential to web services, it’s important to consider how and where the data in your services is stored.
 Many types of data and many types of data stores work with ArcGIS Server.
 You can register your own data stores with ArcGIS Server so that your services can reference the data in them without copying the data out of the source.
 ArcGIS Enterprise can also host your data, meaning the data is copied to ArcGIS Enterprise and is maintained by the system.

-When you publish a service from ArcGIS Pro, you can use registered data in a user-managed store or copy the data into a store managed by ArcGIS Enterprise.
+When you publish a service from ArcGIS Pro or ArcMap, you can use registered data in a user-managed store or copy the data into a store managed by ArcGIS Enterprise.
 In a user-managed data store, the database administrator is responsible for maintaining the data and organizing it for effective use.
 Services using ArcGIS-managed data are called hosted services; their data can be stored in the ArcGIS Server site or in ArcGIS Data Store, depending how they were published.

 The Manage Data section of this help is a complete guide to data sources in ArcGIS Server.